 What a producer is keen to add to a wine depends upon their stylistic goals.
 A Japanese study reviewed in the American Journal of Oenology and Viticulture (vol. 46 no. 1 1995) suggests that fruit wines sweetened by means of glucose and fructose, as is found in grape juice and fruit concentrates, scored higher in taste panels than the similar fruit wine sugared by un-cleaved sucrose.
 A few winemakers get pleasure from the bouquet and extra body that some kinds of honey adds to a product at the same time some only sweeten their wines via similar-fruit concentrates.

-Fruit winemaking is often a juggling act of sugar, acid, flavor, dilution ratios.
+Fruit winemaking is often a juggling act of sugar, acid, flavor, dilution ratios, that in itself is one of the technical wine challenges facing winemakers.
 Being intimate in the knowledge of these factors, how they are interpreted by various laws governing wine production and sales in the market will ensure a higher degree of success.

 Another important factor and challenge facing fruit winemakers is the identification of “wine problems” or flaws and faults that can occur in the wine process.
 Being able to identify this early ensures being able to remedy these problems.

 Here is a list of “wine problems” and more importantly, how to identify them and hopefully resolve them.
 This is the first post of a three-part series.
 If interesting or useful, check out the other two parts.

 Hopefully, your winemaking life will never encounter these problems, but that is unlikely.
 Just like in life, challenges and overcoming issues in wine make us better winemakers.
 Focusing on quality control in your winemaking and when issues do happen (and they will), learning from them will fine-tune your skills, overcoming technical wine challenges and help you produce sooner or later something fabulous.